SimpleLance/SimpleLance/README.md

 That's it, SimpleLance is now up and running, ready to help you run your freelance business.

-###Demo:

-A demo is available at [demo.simplelance.com](http://demo.simplelance.com) which resets every 2 hours.
-Please use the login details above on the demo.

 ###ToDo:

 There are a few things left to be done: